5 Simple Tips for Flawless Food Photography Lighting

 Unless, of course, you have a “helper” like I do to help you hold them up.
 Actually, the reflector serves double duty as a (not very effective) chubby finger blocker…

-5. Lastly, never ever ever ever ever use the camera’s flash aimed at your subject.
-Just don’t.
-It makes awful highlights, terrible shadows.
-The results will be tragic.
-You can aim an external flash off a reflector or a white wall to bounce it for a softer light with reasonable success, but I won’t get any deeper into that because it’s not a method I use.
+Instead, you can try aiming an external flash off a reflector or a white wall to bounce it for a softer light with reasonable success.
+But I won’t get any deeper into that because it’s not a method I use.